rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 {:#local-changes}

-A delta chain can contain multiple instances of each triple, because in one version a triple could be added, while in a later version that same triple could be removed.
+A delta chain can contain multiple instances of each triple, since the same triple could be added in one version and removed in a later one.
-Those triples that revert a previous addition or deletion within the same delta chain are called _local changes_.
-We give special attention to these triples because they are important during query evaluation.
+Those triples that revert a previous addition or deletion within the same delta chain are called _local changes_ and are important during query evaluation.

-Since determining the locality of changes can be costly, we pre-calculate this information during ingestion time and store it for each versioned triple, so that this does not have to happen during query-time.
+Determining the locality of changes can be costly, thus we pre-calculate this information during ingestion time and store it for each versioned triple, so that this does not have to happen during query-time.

 When evaluating version materialization queries by combining a delta with its snapshot,